 - Have students answer “yes” or “no” using sign language.

 - Have students answer multiple choice questions with sign language letters: a, b, c, and d.
 Be sure the question and the possible answers are displayed on the board.
 This would be great with PowerPoint.

-- Have students agree or disagree with a statement using thumbs up, thumbs down.
+- Have students agree or disagree with a statement using thumbs up or thumbs down.
 You can use this to gauge how students are feeling about something.
-For example "That last math problem was really challenging." or you can use it to test knowledge, "Water is a poor conductor of electricity."
+For example, “That last math problem was really challenging.”
+Or you can use it to test knowledge: “Water is a poor conductor of electricity.”